dacvs/aoc2023/README.md

 In part 2, I keep the weights of heaviest paths over a large domain (vertex sets with a spanning path to the End).
-This takes a lot of memory, nearly 4GB on my machine.
+This takes a lot of memory, nearly 4 GB on my machine.
 It would be nice to shrink that down without complicating the algorithm.
-On the other hand, most people these days have 4GB lying around.
+On the other hand, most people these days have 4 GB lying around.

 ### Day 24